ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 The hub provider also fans out any messages which originate from itself (ex: MLS External Proposals).

+> An external commit will invalidate certain pending proposals.
+For example, if
+> the hub generates Remove proposals to remove a lost client or a deleted user,
+> an external commit can invalidate pending Remove proposals.
+The hub would then
+> be expected to regenerate any relevant, comparable proposals in the new epoch.
+> To prevent a race condition where a member commit arrives before the
+> regenerated proposals arrive, the hub can staple regenerated proposals to an
+> external commit during the fanout process.

 The hub can include multiple concatenated `FanoutMessage` objects relevant to the same room.
 This endpoint uses the HTTP POST method.